quotient-im/libQuotient/CONTRIBUTING.md

 use `// clang-format off` and `// clang-format on` to protect them.

 Most fundamental things from `.clang-format`:
-* We (mostly) use Webkit style: 4-space indents, no tabs, no trailing spaces, no last empty lines.
+* Our style is based on that of Webkit: 4-space indents, no tabs, no trailing spaces, no empty lines at the end of the file.
 If you see code that doesn't follow this, fix it on the spot, thank you.
 * Prefer keeping lines within 100 characters.
 Slight overflows are ok if that helps readability.

 Ideally, just use `clang-format` to format lines.

 ### API conventions